 Toggle menu

-Information on listed buildings in West Berkshire, and West Berkshire Council's role in protecting them from damage or undue change
+Information on listed buildings in West Berkshire, and West Berkshire Council's role in protecting them from damage or unneeded change.

-The 'List of Buildings of Special Architectural or Historical Interest' is a national register, drawn up by the Department for Culture, Media and Sport (DCMS), on the advice of Historic England.
-The list consists of a wide variety of buildings and structures such as churches, barns, granaries, houses, cottages and bridges, and may include walls, gates, railings, gatehouses, stables, urns, statues and so on.
+The 'List of Buildings of Special Architectural or Historical Interest' is a national register, published by the Department for Culture, Media and Sport (DCMS), with the advice of Historic England.
+The list contains a wide variety of buildings and structures such as churches, barns, granaries, houses, cottages and bridges, and may include walls, gates, railings, gatehouses, stables, urns, statues and so on.

 These buildings and structures can't be demolished, changed or moved without special permission from the local planning authority.